-Rebuild an on-premises app on Azure
+Rebuild an on-premises application in Azure

-The IT leadership team has worked closely with business partners to understand what they want to achieve with this migration:
+The Contoso IT leadership team has worked closely with business partners to understand what they want to achieve with this migration:

 - Address business growth.
-Contoso is growing, and wants to provide differentiated experiences for customers on Contoso websites.
+Contoso is growing and wants to provide differentiated experiences for customers on Contoso websites.

 - Reduce costs.
 Contoso wants to minimize licensing costs.

 The Contoso cloud team has pinned down application requirements for this migration.
 These requirements were used to determine the best migration method:

 - The application in Azure must remain as critical as it is today on-premises.
 It should perform well and scale easily.

 - The application shouldn't use infrastructure as a service (IaaS) components.
 Everything should be built to use platform as a service (PaaS) or serverless services.